 Current flowing through a stationary coil only heats up the coil.
 After some time, this may cause shorts and the cone may even tear, of the coil may jam in the magnet’s voice coil gap, killing the sub.

 When this happens, the sub will start overheating which may lead to popping and burnout.

 First of all, the simple first step is to refrain from underpowering your subwoofer.
 To do that, check that the power outage from the amplifier matches the subwoofer’s RMS.

-An amplifier producing much less power than it should will of course lead to clipping, but also check if it’s producing more power than the subwoofer can handle.
+If an amplifier is producing much less power than it should, it will of course lead to clipping, but also check if it’s producing more power than the subwoofer can handle.